giongto35/cloud-morph/README.md

 - GPU acceleration. - Integrate with FFMPEG job.
 - Multiplex application sessions.
 Currently, only collaborative mode is supported, which serves all application sessions from the same single instance.
 - Performance optimization.
 - Web Mobile controller support.
-Mouse click is already simulated.
+Only mouse click is simulated.